vgmstream/vgmstream/BUILD.md

 ## Compiling modules

-### CLI (test.exe) / Winamp plugin (in_vgmstream) / XMPlay plugin (xmp-vgmstream)
+### CLI (test.exe/vgmstream-cli) / Winamp plugin (in_vgmstream) / XMPlay plugin (xmp-vgmstream)

 **With GCC**: use the *./Makefile* in the root folder, see inside for options.
 For compilation flags check the *Makefile* in each folder.
 You need to manually rebuild if you change a *.h* file (use *make clean*).

 In Linux, Makefiles can be used to cross-compile with the MingW headers, but may not be updated to generate native code at the moment.
 It should be fixable with some effort.
+Autotools should build it as vgmstream-cli instead (see the Audacious section).

-Windows CMD example for test.exe:
+Windows CMD example:
 ```
 prompt $P$G$_$S
 set PATH=C:\Program Files (x86)\Git\usr\bin;%PATH%